AZ-400: Designing and Implementing Microsoft DevOps Solutions

 The image shows a GitHub repository settings page for "Actions secrets and variables," displaying a repository secret named "AZURE_WEBAPP_PUBLISH_PROFILE."

-The image shows a GitHub repository settings page focused on "Actions secrets and variables," with options to manage secrets and repository variables.
-A cursor is hovering over the "Variables" tab, and there are no variables currently set.
+The image shows a GitHub repository settings page for "Actions secrets and variables," with options to manage secrets and variables.
+The "Variables" tab is selected, and there are no repository variables currently set.

 The image shows a GitHub interface where a user is adding a new secret under "Actions secrets" in the settings of a project.
-The user is prompted to enter a name and a secret value.
+The fields for "Name" and "Secret" are being filled out.

 on: